NOMADIC BACKPACKER

 Also, a bit of confusion in that the Centro district in Santo Domingo was NOT listed, nor my hotel, so I put down another town I had booked for later on and filed it under private lodging as my hostel was not listed.

-Felipe Ángeles International Airport (NLU) is located 40 km from Mexico City.
+The Felipe Ángeles International Airport (AIFA) is located 40 km from Mexico City.
 I took a bus from the Central del Norte Bus Station:

 It was a night flight, scheduled to depart at 23:44 and arrive at 05:59.
 The Dominican Republic is on Atlantic Standard Time, which is four hours behind GMT and two hours ahead of Mexico City.
 (Mexico abolished daylight saving time a few years ago.)